-Various federal programs apply to sites being addressed by the Site Investigation and Restoration Section.
-These federal programs are described below:
+Various federal programs apply to sites being addressed by the DNREC Remediation Section.

 Department of Defense State Memorandum of Agreement (DSMOA) sites are federal facilities that typically go through a National Priority List (NPL) process.
 While the process does not differ substantially from a traditional investigation and remediation process, the source of the funding differs.

-Active DoD sites are sites that belong to the Department of Defense and are still being used for their originally intended purpose.
-Delaware Air National Guard is an active DoD site in New Castle, and Dover Air Force Base is an active DoD site in Dover.
+Active Department of Defense (DOD) sites are sites that belong to the Department of Defense and are still being used for their originally intended purpose.
+Delaware Air National Guard is an active DOD site in New Castle, and Dover Air Force Base is an active DOD site in Dover.

 More information regarding FUDS can be found online via the Corps of Engineers.